Already know you’re ready to jump in? Visit MyMaritimeCareer.org for details or go straight to the application HERE

 Once your application is received, you will be contacted via email within three to five working days (make sure you give a correct, active email address) and instructed to schedule a reading and math test at one of the SIU Halls.
 (If you have not heard from the school within seven days after you submit your application, it is your responsibility to follow up by calling 301-994-0010, Ext.
 2)

 Upon completion of Step #1, including testing and port interview, your application will be submitted to the selection committee.
 You will be contacted by email after completing Step #1 if you have been selected to move onto Step #2.
 Due to the economy and other conditions, the need for apprentices fluctuates throughout the year; therefore, the class sizes will vary depending on the number of mariners needed.
 At any time, the school reserves the right to not hold a selection committee.
 Any money spent (after being selected) as part of the application process is non-refundable and the sole responsibility of the applicant.

 You will be notified by email whether you are selected to continue on to Step #2 of the application process.
 At this time, you must provide copies of the following documents within 90 days or your application will be void.
-If you are unable to obtain the following documentation within the allotted time frame it is the applicant’s responsibility to advise the Admissions Office of any issues.
+If you are unable to obtain the following documentation within the allotted time frame it is the applicant’s responsibility to advise Student Services of any issues.

 - Obtain UA physical, drug test, and MSC shots through your SIU hall.